SilentCicero/ensverify/README.md

 ## About

 The Ethereum Name Service (ENS) is awesome, but I've found that I don't always like to trust a single source of name reduction (i.e. infura via my personal connection).

 I wanted an additional party to reduce the name via their connection, and sign a payload with a pre-established known-address reduction.
 This way, if my connection is compromised, I know the name reduction from the second party could not be spoofed, as they only sign specific name reductions.
 This service adds a second layer of security for ENS that is both easy to setup, establish and verify.

+ENSVerify now uses Etherscan as its primary API provider.

 ## Layout